phdesign/album-rsync/README.md

-# flickr-rsync
+# album-rsync

-> Its like rsync for Flickr!

-A python script to manage synchronising a local directory of photos with Flickr based on an rsync interaction pattern.
+A python script to manage synchronising a local directory of photos with a remote service based on an rsync interaction pattern.

+## Requirements

+Requires Python 3.
+See requirements.txt for list of dependencies.

 ## Installation